uaf/uaf/src/pyuaf/doc/api_pyuaf_client_results.rst

             This is a 64-bit ``long`` value that remains unique for the whole lifetime of the client.
             So even if sessions/subscriptions/monitored items are re-created, this numerical value will always refer to the same monitored item.

+        .. autoattribute:: pyuaf.client.results.CreateMonitoredEventsResultTarget.clientSubscriptionHandle

+            The handle of the subscription that owns this monitored item, as an ``int``

         .. autoattribute:: pyuaf.client.results.CreateMonitoredEventsResultTarget.monitoredItemId